yannbelief/readme-editing-area/README.md

 Read data from database and display it on an HTML form
 ---

-The `importFromModel` method will set the value of inputs in `$f` by the values of attributes in a domain object.
+The `importFromModel` method will set the value of input in `$f` with the value of attribute, having the same name as the input, in a domain object.

 php code: